-In 1996 Kirkleatham Museum became the principal museum site for Redcar & Cleveland Borough Council.
+In 1996 Kirkleatham Museum became the principal museum site for the Council.
 The Museum service also supports the other four independent museums in the borough.
-The museums within the Borough hold items of local historical interest relating to social history and industrial history and a number of these items have been identified as heritage assets.
+The museums hold items of local historical interest relating to social and industrial history and a number of these items have been identified as heritage assets.